NavaraCloudServices/github-copilot-groundschool/exercisefiles/README.md

   - select a random country from the array
   - return the country and its ISO-code

-  > **_NOTE:_** Copilot can help you to generate data sets.
+  > **_NOTE:_** GitHub Copilot can help you to generate data sets.

+- Make Controllers

+As you might have noticed, the code is getting a bit messy.
+We can use GitHub Copilot to create controllers for our endpoints.
+This will help us to separate the logic of the endpoints from the logic of the application and make it more readable, maintainable and testable.

+  > Use GitHub Copilot Edits to create controllers for the endpoints.
+Use your prompting skills to enhance the implementation and ensure best practices are followed.

 ### Exercise 5: Document the code

 > GitHub Copilot can also be used for documenting code.
-We can use Copilot to document it for us.
+We can use GitHub Copilot to document it for us.

 Use your prompting skills together with the slash commands.
 An actual overview can be found on [GitHub docs](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/github-copilot-chat-cheat-sheet?tool=jetbrains).

-In the chat, ask Copilot to document your code.
+In the chat, ask GitHub Copilot to document your code.
 Tip: use the `#file` option if available

 ### Exercise 6: Building tests

 > Use GitHub Copilot for your testing.
 We will create automated tests to check that the functionality of the previous endpoints is correctly implemented.

-You can leverage Copilot to run the tests.
-There is a `/tests` command that you can directly run from Copilot Chat or by selecting the piece of code you want to create tests for and using the Copilot inline feature.
+You can leverage GitHub Copilot to run the tests.
+There is a `/tests` command that you can directly run from GitHub Copilot Chat or by selecting the piece of code you want to create tests for and using the GitHub Copilot inline feature.

 After adding the tests, the tests might be integration tests.
 Refactor your code to make it testable by unit tests.
 Push down the integration tests so that you have unit test coverage.

-If you use Visual Studio or Visual Studio code, you might want to try GitHub Copilot Edits (Visual Studio Code) or GitHub Copilot Tool Calling (Visual Studio)

 ### Exercise 7: Create a Dockerfile